 The Highfield School is part of the North Hertfordshire Schools Direct Alliance (a consortium of eight Secondary Schools covering the areas of Letchworth, Baldock, Hitchin and Royston).
 As part of this alliance we provide placements for the Schools Direct Route into teaching.
-We also work with the University of Hertfordshire and the University of Bedfordshire to provide placements for trainees on the University Led route.
+We also provide Schools Direct routes into teaching via the Cambridge Partnership SCITT.
+In addition we work with the University of Hertfordshire and the University of Bedfordshire to provide placements for trainees on the University Led route.

 We are very committed to attracting, training and developing high quality graduates and career changers.
 We provide excellent training and support to allow our trainees to quickly become strong classroom practitioners who are well placed to have further career success.
 The work we do around initial teacher training is part of a bigger, school wide focus on teaching and learning.
 In supporting and developing future teachers, our existing teaching body are provided with an opportunity to reflect on, hone, model and communicate excellent practice.

 In 2018-2019 Highfield hosted a total of ten trainees at different times of the year, for varying length of placement.
 In this academic year we continue to host trainees and also have a small group of NQTs at the school.
 Our trainees have an excellent track record in gaining employment as an NQT.
 Our focus is always on providing effective, sustained and personalised support for beginning teachers with ‘Quality First Teaching’ for our pupils as the priority.

 At The Highfield School we provide placements for three different routes into teaching.
 All of the three routes into teaching offer Qualified Teacher Status (QTS) and two of the three routes also offer a PGCE in Secondary Education.